-Remember that you might need some money saved a few months ahead of time to put a deposit on your accommodations and book a flight.
+You might need some money saved a few months ahead of time to put a deposit on your accommodations and book a flight.

 Get a travel loan

-If your credit isn’t stellar, there are travelloans for people with bad credit.
+If your credit isn’t stellar, there are travel loans for people with bad credit.
 Compare loan amounts, rates and terms from banks, credit unions and online lenders.

 Redeem reward points on your travel credit card

 If you’re planning far enough in advance of your trip, compare travel rewards credit cards to find the one with the best redemption options.
 Once you rack up enough reward points, you can redeem them to book flights, a rental car or a hotel stay.